 Best Paper For Drawing

-There are so many different brands of drawing and sketching paper available, and I think I have tried them all over the years.
+There are so many different drawing and sketching paper brands available, and I think I have tried them all over the years.

-I am going to share with you my favorite drawing papers, for sketching and final drawings.
+I will share my favorite drawing papers for sketching and final drawings.

 Final Drawing Paper

 - Strathmore 300 Series Bristol Board Pads 9″ x 12″ Smooth

 - Strathmore 300 Series Bristol Board Pads 9″ x 12″ Velum

 Related Post – Strathmore Bristol Smooth Paper Review

 How To Hold Your Pencil